SidneyNemzer/elm-port-helper/README.md

 npm install sidneynemzer/elm-port-helper#v1.0.0
 ```

-Replace "1.0.0" with the version that you want
+Replace "1.0.0" with the version that you want (See [the list of versions](https://github.com/SidneyNemzer/elm-port-helper/releases))

 ## API